llazzaro/chem-fingerprints/docs/using-api.rst

 core components which clustering algorithms can use.

 That's in the future.
 Right now you can use the following to build a distance matrix and pass that to one of those tools.

-The following is a somewhat inefficient since it computes almost twice as many Tanimoto scores as it needs to do, and uses twice the necessary memory, but what's a factor of two among friends?
+Since we're using the same fingerprint arena for both queries and targets, we know the distance matrix will be symmetric along the diagonal, and the diagonal terms will be 1.0.
+The `threshold_tanimoto_search_symmetric` functions can take advantage of the symmetry for a factor of two performance gain.
+There's also a way to limit it to just the upper triangle, which gives a factor of two memory gain as well.

 Most of those tools use `NumPy <http://numpy.scipy.org/>`_, which is a popular third-party package for numerical computing.
 You will need to